mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/basic_concepts.rst

 :ref:`clone_layers`
  These are copies of the layer you selected when making them.
 They get updated automatically when changing the original.
 :ref:`file_layers`
- These refer to an existing image outside of Krita and update as soon as the outside image updates.
+ These refer to an existing image outside Krita and update as soon as the outside image updates.
 Useful for logos and emblems that change a lot.
 :ref:`fill_layers`
  These layers are filled with something that Krita can make up on the fly, like colors or patterns.
 :ref:`filter_layers`